TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 ```

 Once again, bundle with Webpack using `npx webpack`, then open `dist/index.html` and enjoy the beautiful purple screen!

+#### What about link tags?

+Notice how we don't link our CSS file in our HTML template like we would've done before.
+While you could do this with one of the loaders from the next section, in the real world, projects often contain many moving parts and many modules.
+Eventually, it becomes easier to work with multiple smaller CSS files that you import in the modules they're needed.
+There are even ways those files can be scoped only to those modules and not globally!

+We're only introducing the minimum to allow you to import your CSS into your JavaScript, but many build tools and more sophisticated bundler configurations will do a lot more to imported CSS than what we're showing here.

 ### Loading images